wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

   from the DeepRL bootcamp in which John Schulman discussed the nuts and bolts of DeepRL.
   A suggestion that saved my day was to test in a simple toy problem and then to start to scale up to the problem at hand.
-So, I happened to have a gridworld environment laying around that I knew that tabular q-learning should work.
+So, I happened to have a gridworld environment laying around that I knew that tabular q-learning should solve.

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_testing_gridworlds.png" alt="fig-testing-gridworlds" position="center"
     caption="Figure 16.
-Some gridworlds used to test our implenentation" captionPosition="center" style="border-radius: 8px;" captionStyle="color: black;">}}
+Some gridworlds used to test our implenentation" captionPosition="center" style="border-radius: 8px;" >}}

-In order to make our DQN agent work in this simple gridworl we just have to modify the preprocess function such that each discrete state of the gridworld is converted into a one-hot encoding state-vector representation for our network, as shown in the following image.
+In order to make our DQN agent work in this simple gridworld we just had to modify the preprocess function such that each discrete state of the gridworld is converted into a one-hot encoding state-vector representation for our network, as shown in the following image.

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_testing_gridworld_one_hot_encoding.png" alt="fig-testing-gridworld-one-hot-encoding" position="center"
     caption="Figure 17.
-One-hot encoding representation of each state (to serve as input to our network)" captionPosition="center" style="border-radius: 8px;" captionStyle="color: black;">}}
+One-hot encoding representation of each state (to serve as input to our network)" captionPosition="center" style="border-radius: 8px;" >}}

-After fixing our implementation, this is what we should obtain as the Q-table, constructed by evaluating the Q-network in the gridworld discrete states, which is what were expecting.
+After fixing our implementation, this is what we obtained as the Q-table, constructed by evaluating the Q-network in the gridworld discrete states, which is what were expecting (what tabular q-learning also returned for the same configurations).

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_testing_gridworlds_results.png" alt="fig-testing-gridworlds-results" position="center"
     caption="Figure 18.
-Results after fixing the implenentation of DQN in the gridworld environments" captionPosition="center" style="border-radius: 8px;" captionStyle="color: black;">}}
+Results after fixing the implenentation of DQN in the gridworld environments" captionPosition="center" style="border-radius: 8px;" >}}

 To train this, just use the [trainer_full.py](https://github.com/wpumacay/DeeprlND-projects/blob/master/project1-navigation/trainer_full.py) file (provided in the navigation package) as follows (for testing just replace "train"